A soft-winged soldier: what is a lacewing?

 If you understand how lacewings grow, you will know when to wait and when to help:

-2. Eggs hatch as larvae, which are the life stage that eats pests.
+- Eggs hatch as larvae, which are the life stage thatโeats pests.

 How to attract lacewings to your garden (easy tips)

-Dill, fennel, cosmos, yarrow, buckwheat, alyssum and coreopsis are all good.
-Nectar and pollen are required to keep adults healthy.
+Dill, fennel, cosmos,โyarrow, buckwheat, alyssum and coreopsis are all good.
+Nectar and pollen are required to keep adults healthy. - Give them shelter.

 These sprays kill lacewings too.
-If you have to spray, use non-chemical weapons like insecticidal soap and make sure your target is not the bees while they’re not active.
+If you have to spray, use non-chemical weapons like insecticidal soap and make sure your target is not the bees while theyโre not active. - Use companion plants.

 A shallow dish with pebbles or a place you mist lightly helps adults drink safely.